exhibitions

 Opening: Friday, February 14, 2025, 6 pm

-with a lecture-performance by Noor Abuarafeh and Huda Takriti
+with lecture-performances by Noor Abuarafeh and Huda Takriti

 Venue: philomena+ project room, Heinestraße 40, 1020 Vienna